 Beautiful, vivacious, the macaw is loved as a companion around the world.
 Having a macaw as a pet can feel a bit like having a little sliver of the tropics inside your home.
 Vibrant color patterns and stunning markings make each macaw seem like a one-of-a-kind painting.
-In fact, the feather patterns of macaws are as unique as human fingerprints!
+The feather patterns of macaws are as unique as human fingerprints!
 Macaws are characterized by their long tails and large beaks.
-Did you know that some macaws actually have cheeks that blush to indicate mood?
+Did you know that some macaws have cheeks that blush to indicate mood?
 This is just one of many fun pieces of trivia to know about beautiful, exotic macaws.

 Macaws hail from some of the most beautiful tropical locales on the planet.
-Macaws are native to Mexico, Central America and South America.
+Macaws are native to Mexico, Central America, and South America.
 There is no denying that Macaws are in a class of their own.
-However, these birds actually belong to the parrot family.
+However, these birds belong to the parrot family.
 One characteristic they have in common with all parrots is the way their first and fourth toes point backward.
 This feature allows macaws to grip tree branches without slipping.

 It’s only natural to want to be able to properly take care of your macaw once you welcome it into your home.
-That’s why learning about the lifestyle needs, nutritional needs and habits of macaws is so important.
+That’s why learning about lifestyle needs, nutritional needs and habits of macaws are so important.
 Take a look at some important things to consider before bringing a macaw into your home.

 What things should I consider before buying a macaw?

 Macaws are very social and intelligent birds.
 This intelligence is what makes them such great companions.
 Intelligence is also what makes them a bit complicated.
 The first thing to know when considering a macaw as a pet is that these birds are large.
 The average adult macaw reaches a height that ranges somewhere between 28 inches and 38 inches.
 It’s not uncommon for some macaws to grow even taller.
-That means that a standard bird cage simply won’t do.
+That means that a standard birdcage simply won’t do.

 How big should a macaw cage be?

 A macaw requires a cage that is at least 30 inches deep by about 40 inches wide.
-Many macaw owners actually opt for cages that are much larger than that.
+Many macaw owners opt for cages that are much larger than that.
 The general rule is that larger is better when it comes to macaw cages.
 The cage requirements for macaws can be limiting for some people.
 Not all homes and apartments are large enough to comfortably house a macaw cage.
-This is something you really need to take a look at before you bring a macaw home.
+This is something you need to take a look at before you bring a macaw home.